SAP Business Technology Platform

 • NON_MENDIX_PUBLIC_CLOUD – must be set to true when using Datadog, Dynatrace, or other similar tools

-The variables beginning DT_ set up Dynatrace.
+The variables beginning with DT_ set up Dynatrace.
 Setting these variables means that the Dynatrace OneAgent is loaded into your environment.
-You will then receive all J2EE-related metrics from your app.
+You receive all Java-related metrics from your app.
 See Dynatrace OneAgent for more information.

 You can also enter other environment variables which can be used to support Mendix features which are in beta.
-In this case, click No for Supported and enter the name of the variable as well as its value.
+In this case, click No for Supported?, and enter the Name of the variable and New Value.

-Select the postgresql-db (PostgreSQL, Hyperscaler Option) database service.
+Select the postgresql-db (PostgreSQL, Hyperscaler Option) database service from the Available Services.

-You will need to upload a file which contains the configuration for this database – click Browse… to select your configuration file.
-You can use the SAP Hyperscaler PostgreSQL Configurator to help you create the configuration file and find more information in the Parameters section of PostgreSQL on SAP Business Technology Platform, Hyperscaler Option in the SAP Help Portal.
+Upload a file which contains the configuration for this database.
+Click Browse to select your configuration file.
+You can use the SAP Hyperscaler PostgreSQL Configurator to help you create the configuration file.
+For more information, refer to the Parameters section of PostgreSQL on SAP Business Technology Platform, Hyperscaler Option.

-During the creation of the environment, the selected PostgreSQL, Hyperscaler Option service will be added to your space and, when you deploy your app, the app will be bound to it.
+During the creation of the environment, the selected PostgreSQL, Hyperscaler Option service is added to your space.
+When you deploy your app, the app is bound to it.

-This database service should not be unbound from your environment: see Services Tab, above, for more information on required services.
+This database service should not be unbound from your environment.
+For more information on required services, see the Services Tab above.

-To get help to create the configuration file, click the Configurator button.
+To get help to create the configuration file, click Configurator.

 Click Upload Configuration To Service to automatically apply the generated configuration to the PostgreSQL, Hyperscaler Option database service.
 Alternatively, click Download Configuration File to create the file which you can then use on the Services tab to configure your PostgreSQL, Hyperscaler Option database.